 The latest iPhones all have exceptional rear-facing cameras, and it's obvious that Apple - and its customers - take mobile photography very seriously indeed.

 But whether or not you've got one of the new handsets, there's always room to improve your iPhone photography.
 (For a few examples, take a look at our iPhone photography tips.)
-In this article we explore the best tripods: great portable accessories that will improve the stability of your shots and help you to produce professional-looking images.
+In this article we explore the best tripods and gimbals: great portable accessories that will improve the stability of your shots and help you to produce professional-looking images.

 You may also like to consider a good-quality camera lens for your iPhone.